- Optimizely Web Experimentation

 - Screenshots of variations

-- Plan not being shared with the proper stakeholders
+- The experiment plan is not being shared with the proper stakeholders.

 Create a basic experiment plan